How Kayak Fishing Makes You Healthier

 It’s been well-documented that physical activity of any kind gives us a mental and emotional boost.
 Add that to the boost we get from being in nature, and we get a two-for-one deal.

-Kayak fishing is a great way to take advantage of the brain and mood-boosting benefits of nature and physical activity.
+Kayak fishing is a great way to take advantage of the brain and mood-boosting benefits of nature and physical activity (assuming you paddle or pedal your boat instead of relying on a motor).

 Kayak Fishing is a Low-Impact Calorie Burner

-Anytime you move your body you burn calories.
-Paddling to your spot, casting, reeling in your catch…all are using energy and muscle strength.
-Even just carrying your kayak from your vehicle to the water.
+Anytime you move your body, you burn calories.
+Paddling or pedaling to your spots, casting, reeling—all use energy and require muscle strength.
+Even just carrying your kayak from your vehicle to the water burns calories.

-If you stand—at least part of the time—when you fish, even better.
-Did you know studies have found that sitting for long periods of time is as bad for us as smoking and obesity?
+If you stand when you fish—at least part of the time—even better.
+(Did you know studies have found that sitting for long periods of time is as bad for us as smoking and obesity?)

 Kayak Fishing Can Help Keep Our Brains Sharp